edulify/play-hikaricp.edulify.com/README.md

 ### Step 4: Configure HikariCP

+##### Using `db.default.hikaricp.file`

+**That is the preferred way to configure HikariCP** because you have full access to all [properties documented here](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) and you can also have specific configuration to development, test and production modes.
+You can create a specific hikari properties file and configure it using `db.default.hikaricp.file` in you `conf/application.conf` file.

+Per instance, if you have a `conf/production.conf` that is loaded by play in production mode, add the following line to this file:

+     db.default.hikaricp.file="conf/hikaricp.prod.properties"

+Of course, you need to create `conf/hikaricp.dev.properties` file.

 ##### Using `hikaricp.properties`

-That is the preferred way to configure HikariCP because you have full access to all [properties documented here](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby).
-Just create a `conf/hikaricp.properties` and the plugin will read it and create DataSource using it. **This mode has preference over using ordinary play way**.
-It will just try play mode if `conf/hikaricp.properties` does not exists.
+Just create a `conf/hikaricp.properties` and the plugin will read it and create DataSource. **This mode has preference over using ordinary play way** because you have fine grained access to Hikari configuration.

 ##### Using ordinary [Play way](http://www.playframework.com/documentation/2.2.x/SettingsJDBC)

-Just configure database properties like you do before, using the default DBPlugin.
+This the least recommended way.
+Configure database properties like stated by Play docs.
 The table bellow shows how Play configurations are mapped to HikariCP:

 Hikari                                          | Play                           | Defaults
 :-----------------------------------------------|:-------------------------------|:-----------